The U.S. will expel 15 officials from Cuban embassy over Havana attacks

 The statement was referring to the baffling sonic attacks that had staffers at the U.S. embassy in Cuba suffering from headaches, hearing loss, memory issues and other symptoms.
 The State Department said Wednesday that the number of victims was now 22.

 A State Department official told NBC News Tuesday that the investigation was ongoing.
-The Cuban government has repeatedly denied having played a role in the attacks.
+The Cuban government has repeatedly denied having played a role in the attacks and launched its own investigation into the incidents.

+Cuba's Ministry of Foreign Affairs on Tuesday criticized the State Department for making its decision "without the conclusive results from the investigation" and ripped the move as having "an eminently political character."

+"The Ministry urges the competent authorities of the U.S. government not to continue politicizing this matter, which can provoke an undesirable escalation..." the ministry added.